Orgzales/Unity-XR-NetworkMapper-Project/README.md

 	- 🗸 This will be to mimic saving for future functions.
 		- 🗸 If no connection, defualt to previous SSID
 	- Mimic Finding Shadow ITs Networks that are hidden
+		- 🗸 install ARcore XR plugin
 		- Detect Hidden SSIDs when scanning
-			- Add list to new data screen in AR
+			- 🗸 Add list to new data screen in AR
-			- Make script for popup for new SSID
+			- 🗸 Make script for popup for new SSID
-				- Ask if it's white or black listed
+				- 🗸 Ask if it's white or black listed
 		- Have SSIDs become white or black listed
 	- Create a button that repeats the Shadow IT scan
 		- Detect rouge access points